suddenlysixam/umd-homelab/docs/meetings/upcoming_meetings/index.md

 ---
-sort: 2
+sort: 1
 ---

-# Past Meetings
+# Upcoming Meetings

 {% for p in site.pages %}
 {% if p.url contains page.dir and p.url contains 'html' %}